As you probably guessed the title of this post is ironic.

 Reductio ad absurdum

-Following the kind of reasoning called: reductio ad absurdum let’s make the hypothesis that the belief that pressure upon the team causes things to go faster and observe the causal loop diagram.
+Following the kind of reasoning called: reductio ad absurdum let’s make the hypothesis that pressure upon the team causes things to go faster.
+Let’s now observe the above causal loop diagram.

-The logical consequence appears to be that following the self-reinforcing loop with should be able to obtain indefinitely increasing productivity simply by applying constant challenge and pressure to the team.
+The logical consequence appears to be that, following the self-reinforcing loop, we will be able to obtain indefinitely increasing productivity simply by applying constant challenge and pressure to the team!!!!

-This does not appear to be the case to me or at least not in this simplistic way.
+Unfortunately in the real world this does not appear to be the case or, at least, not in this simplistic way.

 What’s behind the quick task execution

 Inspired by the much more analytical and sound reasoning about mental models illustrated by Craig Larman on Less website I tried to expand the links in the previous causal loop.